hessu/aprsc/doc/CONFIGURATION.md

  *  `-f` - fork to a daemon
  *  `-e info` - log at level info (can be changed to "debug" for more verbose logging)
  *  `-o file` - log to file (can be changed to "stderr" for supervisord and debugging, or "syslog" for syslogd)
  *  `-r logs` - log file directory, log files are placed in /opt/aprsc/logs
  *  `-c etc/aprsc.conf` - configuration file location

-Since the daemon chroots to /opt/aprsc, all paths are relative to that directory and the daemon cannot access any files outside the chroot.
-The supplied startup script copies a couple of essential files from /etc top /opt/aprsc/etc so that DNS lookups work (hosts, resolv.conf, gai.conf, /nsswitch.conf).
+Since the daemon does a [chroot][chroot] to /opt/aprsc, all paths are relative to that directory and the daemon cannot access any files outside the chroot.
+The supplied startup script copies a couple of essential files from /etc to /opt/aprsc/etc so that DNS lookups work (hosts, resolv.conf, gai.conf, /nsswitch.conf).

 aprsc refuses to run as root, but it should be started to root so that it can do the chroot() dance and adjust resource limits as needed.
 When started